Machine Learning: The Basics: ERM for Linear Regression

+As indicated in Figure \ref{fig_orthogo_ERM_linreg_norma}, the optimality condition \eqref{equ_zero_gradient_lin_reg_normal_condition} requires the vector whose entries are the prediction errors for the \gls{datapoint}s in the \gls{trainset}, to be orthogonal (or normal) to the subspace spanned by the columns of the feature matrix $\featuremtx$.
+In view of this geometric interpretation, we refer to \eqref{equ_zero_gradient_lin_reg_normal_condition} as a ``normal equation''.

-It can be shown that, for any given feature matrix $\mX$ and label vector $\vy$, there always exists at least one optimal weight vector $\vw_{\rm opt}$ which solves \eqref{equ_zero_gradient_lin_reg}.
-The optimal weight vector might not be unique, such that there are several different vectors which achieve the minimum in \eqref{equ_def_cost_MSE}.
-However, any optimal solution $\vw_{\rm opt}$, which solves \eqref{equ_zero_gradient_lin_reg}, achieves the same minimum empirical risk
+It can be shown that, for any given feature matrix $\featuremtx$ and label vector $\labelvec$, there always exists at least one optimal parameter vector $\widehat{\weights}$ which solves \eqref{equ_zero_gradient_lin_reg}.
+The optimal parameter vector might not be unique, i.e., there might be several different parameter vectors achieving the minimum in \eqref{equ_def_cost_MSE}.
+However, every vector $\widehat{\weights}$ which solves \eqref{equ_zero_gradient_lin_reg} achieves the same minimum \gls{emprisk}